Technical Description of STU

 For dual rail passenger STU systems, stations are usually independent buildings, although they can be integrated into other buildings if desired.
 In this case, the passenger platforms are located just above street level.

-An example shown to the right illustrates a 2-level station at the intersection of two dual rail STU routes.
+An example shown to the left illustrates a 2-level station at the intersection of two dual rail STU routes.

 The compact UniBus design makes it possible to reduce the size, and consequently, the cost of terminals, stations and platform length by 5—10 times compared with railway transport.